cheyilin/data-engineer-exam/README.md

 You have 67 time series data in `exam1/data/time-series.zip`, some of them contain anomaly points and some are not.

-Please finished `algorithm.py` that return `1` if the point your algorithm detects its anomaly else `0`, you can use *ANY* methods to detect anomalies.
+Please finished `algorithm.py` that return `1` if the points your algorithm detect is anomaly else `0`, you can use *ANY* methods to detect anomalies.

 ## Evaluate